carterdossias/StockPricePrediction-FullStack/README.md

 ---

 ## Overview
-The goal of the project is to leverage stock data sources and data sets along with financial news articles about each stock to build a maching learning model capable of predicting a stock's closing price for a specific day
+The goal of the project is to leverage stock data sources and data sets along with financial news articles about each stock to build a maching learning model capable of predicting a stock's closing price for a specific day.
 The application consists of the following:

 1. **A MySQL database** running in my homelab to store stock data and sentiment scores.